📌 Overview

 Some of the key contributors to successfully delivering reliable Postgres:

-- Having an extensive test suite and continuous integration (CI) to catch regressions as code was refactored, along with PR reviews
+1. Having an extensive test suite running tests continuously (CI) helping catch regressions as code was refactored, along with PR reviews from seasoned team members

-- Having an extensive pre-production load testing mechanism to validate the accumulated changes under high load
+4. Having an extensive pre-production load testing capability to validate the accumulated changes under high load, across most of the API surface area of the platform, drilling into performance regressions identified in load testing

-- Having a large AWS infrastructure budget đ to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily, in part thanks to being a profitable company and having beloved products!
+5. Having a large AWS infrastructure budget 😅 to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily to gain more reliability, thanks in part to being a profitable company!

-- Having a very comprehensive set of CloudWatch metrics, dashboards, web and Postgres logs for analysis (AWS Athena), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability (PgAnalyze), to empower engineers with information
+6. Having comprehensive CloudWatch metrics, dashboards, web, and Postgres logs for analysis (AWS Athena), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability (PgAnalyze), to empower backend engineers with data access layer visibility

-- Having experienced, long-tenured infrastructure colleagues to guide and review changes, generously share their knowledge, and promote a disciplined, focused engineering culture
+7. Having experienced, long-tenured colleagues to guide and review changes, focusing on high leverage opportunities, while generously sharing their knowledge.

 Thank You and Looking Forward